alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ---
 group: Date
-name: DesktopDateTimePicker DateTime Component
+name: DesktopDateTimePicker Component
 ---

-# DesktopDateTimePicker DateTime Component
+# DesktopDateTimePicker Component

 The DesktopDateTimePicker component is commonly used for selecting dates, including year, month, and day.

-## Code Demos
+## Code Examples

 ### Basic Usage

-The default `value` should be a `Date`, and the default selectable range includes 10 years before and after the current year.
+The default `value` should be a `Date`, and the selectable range by default includes plus and minus 10 years from the current year.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';